Amigos of Costa Rica retains full discretion and control over the use of donations Learn More »

 “It’s moved on its own,” she says.
 “Because of a lack of time, I haven’t been able to promote it much, but it has sold itself.”

-Adriana says this journey from training through a matching grant and ongoing coaching is a great example of where Amigos could invest time and energy as it continues to expand its affiliate.
+Adriana says this journey from training through a matching grant and ongoing coaching is a great example of where Amigos could invest time and energy as it continues to expand its affiliate programming.

 — Adriana Alfaro, Amigos of Costa Rica